-

 Having once been a stretch of land covered in fruit trees, Fruitvale is now the urban center for first- and second-generation Mexican Americans.
 Embark on a self-guided tour to spots like Mi Grullense, Taqueria el Farolito, and Tacos Sinaloa food trucks.
 You can’t never go wrong with a taco (or five!).

 Head to Fruitvale Public Market for a lesson in traditional Mexican ice cream.
 Order a mangonada, hand-churned ice cream with mango and chamoy (a sweet-savory chili sauce) from Nieves Cinco de Mayo.
-Check out James Beard nominated, Wahpepah's Kitchen for delicious Native American cuisine, or order the pozole at Obelisco Restaurant and snag a sweet treat at the family-run Bakery el Sol, all of which are located in Fruitvale Village.
+Check out James Beard nominated, Wahpepah's Kitchen for delicious Native American cuisine, order delicious Mexican dishes at El Huarache Azteca and snag a sweet treat at the family-run Bakery el Sol, all of which are located in Fruitvale Village.

 For a dose of local history, check out Peralta Hacienda Historical Park.
 The six-acre park hosts the Peralta House Museum, where you can take a tour through multimedia exhibits on the history of California and Oakland.
 Cruise over to neighboring Jingletown to see colorful murals and mosaics along Rue de Merde.
 And be sure to visit the Indigenous Red Market, a semi-monthly event featuring indigenous artists, food purveyors, designers, and entrepreneurs.